shsagir/play-area-sync/docs/billing-contact.md

 ### Changing the billing e-mail address

 Each month we'll send an invoice and send a link by e-mail.
 You can change this e-mail to go directly to your book keeping department.
 Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Invoice e-mail".

+### Changing the invoice address

+Your invoices contain the street address of your organization.
+You will be asked for that while setting up a Billing Contact.
+You can change this invoice address (for future invoices) at any time like so:

+Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Invoice address".

+### Changing the payment method

+Will charge on a monthly basis.
+You will be asked for your payment method while setting up a Billing Contact.
+You can change this at any time like so:

+Within the Dashboard > Your Account > Companies (Your Company) > Billing Contact > "Payment method".

 ### Changing the Billing Contact of an App